Principal Investigator (PI)

 Fallon Duffy, B.S. (ftduffy@ucdavis.edu)

 Fallon earned her Bachelor of Science degree in General Biology from UC Davis with minors in Professional Writing and Religious Studies.
-Along with Natalie, she helps manage the writing project in the lab.
-She has a particular interest in scientific writing and editing which she explored during her undergraduate degree, including an intership writing news article for the UC Davis College of Engineering.
+She helps manage the writing project in the lab.
+She has a particular interest in scientific writing and editing which she explored during her undergraduate degree, including an internship writing news article for the UC Davis College of Engineering.
 Outside of lab, Fallon likes to shop for vintage clothes, see live musicals, and bake new recipes.

 Postdoctoral Fellows